HAMPO Plans and Documents

 Transportation Improvement Program

-The 2021-2024 Transportation Improvement Program provides a fiscally constrained program of highway and road projects for Hinesville Metropolitan Planning Area for the next four years.
-The HAMPO FY 2021 -2024 TIP was approved by the HAMPO Policy Committee on April 8, 2021.
-This is the current TIP after incorporation into the Statewide Transportation Improvement Program (STIP).
+The 2024-2027 Transportation Improvement Program provides a fiscally constrained program of highway and road projects for Hinesville Metropolitan Planning Area for the next four years.
+The HAMPO FY 2024 -2027 TIP was approved by the HAMPO Policy Committee on August 10, 2023.
+The TIP can be viewed below:

 The STIP can be found at this link below:

 An administrative modification was performed on January 19, 2023 to include updated funding totals for FY 2024 for Liberty Transit in the Capital and Operations Schedule budget summary tables.
-The updated TIP document can be viewed below:
+An additional administrative modification was made on February 9, 2023 to include updated GDOT Calendar Year 2023 Safety Performance Targets.

 The FY 2021-2024 TIP was recommended to be amended on March 31, 2022 by the GDOT Office of Planning to include new funding for Carbon Reduction programming.
 Included in this amendment was updated detailed funding for Liberty Transit.
 The HAMPO Policy Committee approved the amendment on May 26, 2022.
 The signed FY 2021-2024 TIP can be viewed below: